 Are you completing a huge kitchen remodel, but clueless as to how to light your new room?
 Moving into a new house and need to update some outdated kitchen fixtures?
 Just want to put in a new light to better spotlight the kitchen you already have?
-Read on for some helpful tips on how to light your kitchen, no matter what you want—or need—to do.
+Read on for some helpful tips on how to light your kitchen, no matter what you want or need to do.

-The brighter, the better: If you are pretty much the next Iron Chef, you should truly consider installing smaller task lights that provide even more light for focused tasks in your kitchen.
+3. The brighter, the better: If you are pretty much the next Iron Chef, you should truly consider installing smaller task lights that provide even more light for focused tasks in your kitchen.
 Think about adding adjustable lamps, under-cabinet lights or pendant lights in the areas where you need more light: cabinets, islands and so on.
 Some options are adjustable, so you can make the light go exactly where you need it when you need it.
 These will help you do your kitchen magic while not straining your eyes.
-Xenon lights for under-cabinet use are ideal because they stay cooler than their halogen brethren.
+LED or xenon lights for under-cabinet use are ideal because they stay cooler than their halogen brethren.

-Know your space: If you have a small kitchen like a galley, pendant lights are ideal for providing illumination because they're small.
+5. Know your space: If you have a small kitchen like a galley, pendant lights are ideal for providing illumination because they're small.
 There are even light fixtures that double as pot racks for holding pots and pans if you need to create more storage space.
 A smaller kitchen obviously has different illumination needs, so keep your specific space in mind when you're looking for lighting solutions.

 6. Keep it clean: Make sure you buy fixtures that you know you can keep clean.
 A clean light is working at its highest potential, but a dirty one isn't doing you any good.
 Keep the fixtures dusted, check them for bugs every so often (especially in summer) and clean them as needed.